 Since there are a limited number of single rooms available on campus, not all students who apply will be guaranteed a single room.
-Single room selection occurs separately from selection for doubles and suites, except for double rooms in Irwin, Akers, and Knox which can be selected as part of a cluster during single room selection.
+Single room selection occurs separately from selection for doubles and suites.

 Applications for Single Rooms or Single Room Clusters

-Students who would like to live in a single room or a single room cluster must submit the Single Room Application prior to the deadline.
+Students who would like to live in a single room or a single room cluster must submit the Single Room Application by Thurday, March 10 at 11:59 p.m.
 A link to the application will be included in an email from Dean Shaffer.

 Didn't Get a Single?